 The Coalition for the Homeless is the nation’s oldest advocacy and direct service organization helping homeless men, women, and children.
 We believe that affordable housing, sufficient food and the chance to work for a living wage are fundamental rights in a civilized society.
-Since our inception in 1981, the Coalition has worked through litigation, public education and direct services to ensure that these goals are realized.and direct services to ensure that these goals are realized.
+Since our inception in 1981, the Coalition has worked through litigation, public education and direct services to ensure that these goals are realized.

 Every day, the Coalition for the Homeless helps more than 3,500 men, women and children suffering in extreme poverty.
 Our 11 frontline direct service programs provide emergency food and clothing, eviction prevention, crisis services, permanent housing, job training and youth programs to address immediate needs while helping individuals and families overcome long-term barriers to employment and stability.
 Here is a summary of each program’s recent accomplishments:

-- The Grand Central Food Program delivered roughly 1,000 hot, nutritious meals per night — every night of the year — to hungry men, women and children on the streets of NYC.
+- The Grand Central Food Program delivered between 800 and 1,200 hot, nutritious meals per night — every night of the year — to hungry men, women and children on the streets of NYC.

-- Our Crisis Intervention Program, a barrier-free, walk-in program where any homeless and poor New Yorkers can receive immediate assistance with almost any issue, helped nearly 8,000 men, women and children in crisis.
+- Our Crisis Intervention Program, a barrier-free, walk-in program where homeless and poor New Yorkers can receive immediate assistance with almost any issue, aided roughly 11,000 men, women and children in crisis.

-- The Client Advocacy Program helped 123 mentally and physically disabled homeless adults — who had been languishing, all but forgotten, for years on the streets or in shelters – access critical disability benefits and find permanent supportive housing (affordable housing with onsite services).
+- The Client Advocacy Program helped 135 homeless adults with physical or mental disabilities – who had been languishing, all but forgotten, for years on the streets or in shelters – access critical disability benefits and find permanent supportive housing (affordable housing with onsite services).

 - The Bridge Building served as a stable home and sanctuary for 14 families who created a welcoming, close-knit community to recover from the shared trauma of homelessness.